Qumulo/docs/qq-cli-command-guide/fs/fs_modify_acl.md

 ---

 ## Examples
-The following examples show how to run the {% include qq.html command="fs_modify_acl" %} to work with access control lists (ACLs).
+The following examples show how to run the {% include qq.html command="fs_modify_acl" %} command to work with access control lists (ACLs).

 {% include important.html content="Before deploying permissions changes in a production environment, we strongly recommend performing a dry run on a test directory." %}